 Reflect on the previous year to help you learn and let go

 A retrospective allows you to take time to celebrate accomplishments and acknowledge challenges.
 This can include reviews of financial performance, recognizing employee or team successes or panel discussions with customers.
-Consider your progress in context of your multi-year strategy (you have one, right?).
+Consider your progress in context of your multi-year strategy (if you don’t have a strategy, focus your event on creating one).
 Talk about the things to do more as well as the things to do less.
-Then close the book on 2022.
+Then close the book on 2023.
 The past is written, so most of the kick-off is about where you go from here.

 Build employee excitement and inspiration through your organization’s vision/mission